 In the second trimester, chances are the baby has developed a little and you can easily feel its weight more.
 This will feel rather uncomfortable and could put extra pressure on specific areas around the body especially around the hips.
 At this point, I would suggest using a soft mattress as it is recommended that you sleep on the left side.

-Just like the 2nd trimester, the third trimester won’t allow you to sleep on your back as this causes your bump to press on the main blood vessel that’s supplies your brain with oxygen.
+Just like the 2nd trimester, the third trimester won’t allow you to sleep on your back as this causes your bump to press on the main blood vessel that supplies your brain with oxygen.
 The lower back at this time could be a source of pain.

 Keep on sleeping on your side and use a pillow under the head, between the knees, and under your bump.

-It is time to choose your best mattress the easy way.
+It is time to choose your best mattress in an easy way.
 Most of our tips and reviews have helped many people to buy the very best mattresses for their personal use.
 Whichever way you choose to go about it, finding the best buying guide for mattress will be the very first step for anyone who intends to have a mattress that actually addresses their needs and also captures the perfect style for their bedroom, ambiance, and style among other important things.